 The surveys are indexed on the LINZ Data Service (LDS) – Historic Aerial Photos, Survey Footprints, CROWN (1936-2005) and the LINZ Data Service (LDS) – Historic Aerial Photos, Survey Footprints, NZAM (1939-2008) webpages.

 LINZ has contracted WSP OPUS NZ to digitise the photo archive.
 The scanning is enabled with partner contribution from the following regions:

 - Hawke's Bay

-The scanning project will make a greater range of products available, including:
+The scanning project will make the following products available:

-- High and low resolution digital photos.
+- High resolution digital photos.
 The negatives are scanned at 14 or 21 microns, depending on the film quality.

 - Survey charts (example below)

 Guidelines on geo-referencing and orthorectification of historic aerial photgraphy (attached below) provides information on the various options for creating GIS imagery from the historic photos.

 Access to the scanned photos